Dino6Ao/csfd/README.md

 ## Note
-V případě zájmu je možno rozšířit a přidat funkce / In case of interest, further options can be added
+V případě zájmu je možno rozšířit a přidat další funkce / In case of interest, further options can be added